NexoEngine/game-engine/docs/troubleshooting/troubleshooting.md

 > [!WARNING]
 > If you are running Windows, you may not want to generate a DEB package.
 It may not be supported.

+### CMake configure/build infinite loop

+If you encounter an infinite loop when running the `cmake` command, it may be due to various reasons.

+#### Solution

+- Check if date and time are set correctly on your system.
+- Something is modifying cmake files after each run.
+Check if you have any scripts or tools that modify the CMake files.
+- Try to delete the `build` (might be another name) directory and rerun the `cmake` command.

 ## Still having issues?
 Any other questions?